Kyle2409/Opiancrm1/replit.md

-# CRM Hub - Customer Relationship Management System
+# Opian Core - Customer Relationship Management System

 ## Overview

-CRM Hub is a modern, full-stack customer relationship management application built with React, TypeScript, and Express.
+Opian Core is a modern, full-stack customer relationship management application built with React, TypeScript, and Express.
 The application provides comprehensive client management, document handling, appointment scheduling, and calendar functionality.
 It follows a clean architecture pattern with a clear separation between frontend and backend components.

 ## System Architecture